 ENVIRONMENTAL, SOCIAL, GOVERNANCE CONSIDERATIONS

-The principal methodology is the Global Methodology for Rating Banks and Banking Organisations https://www.dbrsmorningstar.com/research/398692/global-methodology-for-rating-banks-and-banking-organisations (23 June 2023).
-In addition DBRS Morningstar uses the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings https://www.dbrsmorningstar.com/research/396929/dbrs-morningstar-criteria-approach-to-environmental-social-and-governance-risk-factors-in-credit-ratings.
+The principal methodology is the Global Methodology for Rating Banks and Banking Organisations (19 July 2021) - https://www.dbrsmorningstar.com/research/381742/global-methodology-for-rating-banks-and-banking-organisations Other applicable methodologies include the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings (17 May 2022) https://www.dbrsmorningstar.com/research/396929/dbrs-morningstar-criteria-approach-to-environmental-social-and-governance-risk-factors-in-credit-ratings.

-The sources of information used for this rating include Morningstar Inc. and Company Documents, ABN AMRO Annual Report 2022, ABN AMRO Investor & Analyst Presentation Q4 2022 & Q1 2023, ABN AMRO Quarterly Report Q4’22 & Q1’23, ABN AMRO Press Release Q1’23, ABN AMRO Factsheet Q4’22 & Q1’23.
+The sources of information used for this rating include Morningstar Inc. and Company Documents, ABN AMRO Annual Report 2021, ABN AMRO Investor & Analyst Presentation Q4 2021 & Q1 2022, ABN AMRO Quarterly Report Q4’21 & Q1’22, ABN AMRO Press Release Q1’22, ABN AMRO Factsheet Q4’21 & Q1’22.
 DBRS Morningstar considers the information available to it for the purposes of providing this rating to be of satisfactory quality.

 With respect to FCA and ESMA regulations in the United Kingdom and European Union, respectively, this is an unsolicited credit rating.
 This credit rating was not initiated at the request of the issuer.